uraikus/Uraikus/index.md

 [Crelm Popup](https://www.npmjs.com/package/crelm-popup) - A small (<2kb), simple popup component with responsive design using the crelm library.
 Crelm is the only dependency.

 [Crease](https://www.npmjs.com/package/crease) - The super lightweight, fully tested, simple, and easy CSS by JS module.
 Create CSS with Ease.

+# Work Projects

+**C2 Console** - A Command and Control (C2) server that has automated checklists, events logs, reporting tools, agile task manager, common operating enviroment (PortalC2), and a database intel tool for developing Enlisted Performence Reports.

+**CP Console** - A Command Post console, similiar to the C2 Console but it is custom built browser (with full browser functionality) with custom apps for checklists, reports, and a training suite similiar to blackboard.

+**Reports Wizard** - A reporting tool that develops several kinds of reports, such as Operational Reports (OPREP), Defense Support to Civil Authorities (DSCA), and HURCON (Hurricane Condition).

 # Archived Projects